PaulJPhilp/effect-notion/README.md

 - **Built with Effect**: Leverages the Effect library for a highly performant, concurrent, and error-resilient server.
 - **Ready to Deploy**: Includes configurations for easy deployment to services like Vercel.

+## Runtime and adapters

+- `src/router.ts`: Pure Effect-based `HttpApp` with all routes.
+This is the single source of truth (no adapter bypasses).
+- `api/index.ts`: Vercel Node v3 adapter.
+Materializes the Effect app into a Fetch-style handler and bridges to Node's `IncomingMessage/ServerResponse`.
+- `src/main.ts`: Local Bun server entry for development using Effect's Node HTTP server integration.

 ## Configuration & Security

 This server is designed to be the **sole keeper** of your `NOTION_API_KEY`.
 The key must be configured on the server as an environment variable and should never be exposed to or sent from your client-side application.